daemon1024/paste.land/.github/pull_request_template.md

 ** Details **
 <!-- Insert details about what this whole PR aims to do -->

-# Additional Info
-- any additional information or context

 # Checklist
 - [ ] tests pass -- look for a green checkbox ✔️ a few minutes after opening your PR
 * [ ] code is in uniquely-named feature branch and has no merge conflicts